mahmoud/sedimental/entries/plugin_systems.md

 Is [DNS][dns] a plugin system?
 It has names and namespaces galore.
 But no, because code is not being loaded *in*.
 Remote services in general are beyond the boundary of what a plugin can be.
 They exist out there, and we call out to them.
-They're plugins, not callouts.
+They're callouts, not plugins.

 [dns]: https://en.wikipedia.org/wiki/Domain_Name_System